-The public service sector has the highest pension coverage, with many on the upper rungs of the Oireachtas ladder getting two generous State pensions.
+Politicians have some of the highest pension pots in Ireland, with many on the upper rungs of the Oireachtas ladder getting two generous State pensions.

-At the same time, one-third of the Irish workforce do not have any pension awaiting them aside from the State scheme, with many unable to afford the set money aside for their retirement.
+One-third of the Irish workforce don’t have any pension aside from the State scheme, with many unable to set funds aside for retirement.

-Politicians who serve as ministers, for example, are entitled to a pension as well as a separate Oireachtas pension for their service as a TD or Senator.
-When combined, pensions for former taoisigh and ministers can be well in excess of €100,000 annually.
+Ministers, meanwhile, are entitled to a second pension in addition to any they are due for their service as a TD or Senator.
+When combined, this can add up well in excess of €100,000 annually.